valery-bashkatov/ColorCircle/README.md

 ```
 github "valery-bashkatov/ColorCircle"
 ```
-And then follow the [instructions](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) to install the framework.
+And then follow the [instructions](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) to install the framework and its dependencies.

 ## Usage